gregoryvm/gregoryvm.github.io/_posts/2023-04-09-postmortem.md

 **How large is the project (number of methods, classes, etc)?
 How much of this is (roughly) devoted to each major system component?
 And any other quantifiables (e.g. if you have a record of hours spent on tasks).**

-Storage wise pretty large since we included a lot of image files in our assets and for our app.
+The project is pretty large, since we have two main objects (users and restauarants) and 2 smaller objects (giftcard and fooditem) with all of those having various logic classes.
+We have an extensive test suite as well.
+We also have a lot of presentation and layout files for our UI since we have lots of pages and popups.
+Roughly 50% of the project is devoted to users and restaurants, 25% is devoted to UI/presentation, 15% is devoted to testing, with the final 10% devoted to fooditems and giftcard.

 **What took the most time?
 The least?
 Any surprises?**